Addis-Belete/Capstone-Project/README.md

 # Project Name :CAPSTONE PROJECT

-> Delala is a web page app that is built by taken Patashule's web page as a reference. the layout is fully taken from Patashule. but the content is different.
+> Delala is a web page app that is built by taken Patashule's web page as a reference. the layout is fully taken from Patashule. but the content is different.it is rendered to three screen sizes.
 I used HTML and CSS to build the web page.

 ![screenshot](./Assets/delala.png)